jpuopolo67/linuxdoc/README.md

 * findmnt - find out what is mounted and where
 * df - display free disk space
 * du - display disk usage stats
+* lvm - logical volume manager - split disks into smaller sets of pools
+	* volume group - group of hard disks
+	* physical extents - hard disk divisions (pieces)
+	* logical volumes are made up of 1 or more extents

 ### Network & Connectivity